Vladimir Serbsky: Scientific activity

 In 1895, Serbsky released the first volume of "The Guide to Forensic Psychopathology," devoted to general theoretical questions and legislation on forensic psychiatry.
 This covered issues of forensic psychiatric theory and practice, as well as legislation for mental patients.
 The second volume of the "Guide" was published in 1900.
 For many decades the book was the desk guide for psychiatrists around the world.
 In this book, for the first time in the history of science, a description of various forms of malignant schizophrenia was presented.
 Serbsky succeeded in showing that an accurate diagnosis can be made only on the basis of a comprehensive examination of the patient.

 Serbsky proved that from the point of view of psychiatry even a dangerous criminal can be a sick person.
 In this case, he should be isolated from society and be allowed to heal.
 The scientist was deeply convinced that in many crimes the environment that influenced the formation of his personality is to blame.
 He suggested introducing mandatory psychiatric examination for those accused of committing serious crimes.
 Usually in such cases, death sentences were imposed.

 In 1912, Serbsky organized and headed the "Moscow Psychiatric Circle of Small Fridays," which became one of the first organizational structures composed and led by psychoanalysts (M. M. Asatiani, E. N. Dovbnya, N. Ye.
 Osipov, O. B. Feltsman and others).
 He criticized a number of provisions of Freud's teachings and the works of Russian psychoanalysts, including his students.
 At the same time encouraged the discussion of psychoanalytic problems.
 The discussions were carried out from the first day of the work of the circle.

-Serbsky developed a modern form of sponsorship for psychiatric patients, was one of the founders of the Journal of Neuropathology and Psychiatry after S. S. Kosakov and the Russian Union of Psychiatrists and Neuropathologists, he was an active participant in all psychiatric and Pirogov congresses, delivering program papers on problems of forensic psychiatry, participated in many complex and forensically responsible psychiatric examinations in cases that caused great public outcry, boldly defending his own-always clinically sound- opinion.
+Serbsky developed a modern form of sponsorship for psychiatric patients, was one of the founders of the Journal of Neuropathology and Psychiatry after S. S. Kosakov and the Russian Union of Psychiatrists and Neuropathologists, he was an active participant in all psychiatric and Pirogov congresses, delivering program papers on problems of forensic psychiatry, participated in many psychiatric examinations in cases that caused great public outcry, defending his own-always clinically sound- opinion.